roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

       </p>
       </details>

-1. Create a new service account.
+1. Create a service account.
 Add imagePullsecrets to the already created service account.
 Create a nginx pod that uses the previous service.
 Describe the pod in order to see the imagePullPolicy.

     <details><summary>show</summary>
     <p>